ErichZimmer/OpenSync/README.md

 - [x] Add device containerization for customization
 - [x] Add the ability to change channel names
 - [ ] Add the ability to disable output channels (necessary?)
-- [ ] Add four internal timers that can be mapped to pulse sequences
+- [ ] Add three internal timers that can be mapped to pulse sequences
 - [ ] Add the ability to count and skip external triggers (usefull for phase-locked stuff like rotor blades)
 - [ ] Add second external trigger and output port masking
 - [ ] Add POST bootup validation (not really necessary, but why not)
 - [ ] Add video examples on YouTube
 - [ ] Learn power electronics (this semester)
-- [ ] Validate against an osciliscope
+- [ ] Validate against an osciliscope (WIP on obtaining one)

 ## References
  1. Radim Hošák, & Miroslav Ježek.
 (2018).
 Arbitrary digital pulse sequence generator with delay-loop timing.
 Review of Scientific Instruments, 89(4). https://doi.org/10.1063/1.5019685